Is Traditional Keyword Research Still Relevant in 2026 or Is User Intent More Important?

 Writing 1,000 words just to hit keyword density

-Instead, build strategies around how people ask, why they’re asking, and how AI will summarise your answer.
+Instead, build strategies around how people ask, why they’re asking, and how AI interprets answers through structured on-page SEO.

 How does user intent affect SEO more than keywords?

 Google’s search engine now operates like a mind-reader.
+Aligning content with intent requires a strong technical SEO foundation so search engines can properly interpret structure and context.
 It deciphers intent before it serves up any results.
 So, if your content doesn’t match the user’s underlying goal, no keyword will save you.

 Let’s look at an example: